PortNumber53/ai-thing/README.md

 ## Example Queries

-- **Simple Weather Query**:
-  `"What's the weather like in Tokyo today?"`
+- **Coding Task**:
+  `"Refactor the `main` function in `google_ai_integration.py` to handle asynchronous operations more robustly."`

+- **Shell Command Execution**:
+  `"List all Python files in the `core/` directory."`

-- **File I/O**:
+- **Web Search**:
-  `"Read the content of 'my_notes.txt' and summarize it for me."`

-- **Multi-Step Tool Use**:
-  `"What are the temperatures for the cities listed in 'locations.txt'?
-Write the results into a new file named 'weather_report.txt'."`
+  `"Search the web for 'latest advancements in large language models'."`

 - **Get Help for a Tool**:
-  `"/help write_file_full"`
+  `"/help coder_task"`

 ## Project Structure

--   `google_ai_integration.py`: The main application logic, handling AI chat, tool loading, and multi-turn execution.
+-   `google_ai_integration.py`: Main entry point for the AI agent, handling CLI, chat, and orchestration of configuration, tools, and model interaction.
 -   `requirements.txt`: Python package dependencies.
+-   `core/`: Contains core functionalities of the agent.
+    -   `ai_config_manager.py`: Manages application configuration, API keys, and MCP server settings.
+    -   `ai_gemini_handler.py`: Encapsulates Gemini model and chat session logic, including tool call orchestration.
+    -   `ai_tool_manager.py`: Dynamically loads local and remote tools, managing their registration and execution.
+    -   `mcp_client.py`: Handles OAuth authentication and JSON-RPC communication with MCP servers.
+    -   `ai_type_definitions.py`: Defines standard data structures for function calls, tools, and chat messages.
 -   `tools/`: A directory for all agent-usable tools.
-    -   `weather_tool.py`: Fetches weather data.
-    -   `file_read_tool.py`: Handles reading files within the chroot jail.
-    -   `file_full_write_tool.py`: Handles writing files within the chroot jail.
+    -   `coder_tool.py`: Implements the `coder_task` for resolving coding tasks.
+    -   `shell_command_tool.py`: Provides `ShellCommandTool` for asynchronous command execution.
+    -   `web_search_tool.py`: Implements the `WebSearchTool` for performing web searches.
 -   `~/.config/ai-thing/secrets.ini`: Local configuration for API keys and settings (not in repository).

 ## Notes

--   The weather tool uses the Open-Meteo API and OpenStreetMap's Nominatim geocoding service.
--   The chroot jail for file tools is a mandatory security feature.
-The AI cannot operate outside the directory specified in your `secrets.ini`.
+-   The chroot jail environment is a mandatory security feature.
+The AI's file and shell operations are strictly confined to the directory specified in your `secrets.ini`.
+-   The agent's capabilities are highly modular and extensible through the `tools/` directory and integration with external MCP servers.